GautierBlandin/context-gpt/dev-docs/frontend/component.md

 A component is made up of three main layers:
 - View layer: this layer is made up of markup and styling (tsx and tailwind classes in our project)
-- State layer: this layer is responsible maintaining the reactive state of the application and making it accessible to the view layer
+- State (reactive) layer: this layer is responsible maintaining the reactive state of the application and making it accessible to the view layer
 - Logic layer: this layer is responsible for handling all the business logic of the component